aryankushwaha09/SD-1.5-Image-Generation-/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.

 ## Acknowledgements